geyang/deep_learning_plotting_example/README.md

 4. **Accessibility**

     Personally, I like to use different line style and marker types for accessibility with the visually impaired.
 I prefer to avoid high-contrast of red-green color-blind palettes because they are terrible fixes for a legitimate problem.
 Instead, I prefer to use styling for that purpose.
 This way, majority of the readers can still have the best possible experience, and the accessibility suffers none.

+5. Font Size

+    Please use font-sizes that are legible in the actual paper.
+Fonts should not be too small to read, but also shall not be too obnoxiously large.
+Have some taste.

+6. Font

+    Some people prefer to use same same font family as the LaTeX document itself.
+I don't really feel strongly about this, because as long as the fonts are consistent using a different font for figures gives the figures a separate visual identity.

+    If you want to use a math font for the figures, you can override this with the `paramsrc` of `pyplot`.

+7. Padding

+    I almost forgot this one.
+Make sure you add some extra padding between the plotting area and the title, x/y-labels, and the legends.
+The default of `pyplot` tend to be too small, making the figure look busy.

 ## How To Run This Example